 Yes.
 You can sell your home in foreclosure to a cash home buyer, but you’ll receive a lesser cash offer compared to selling it through a real estate agent.
 In exchange for an offer below market value, you will be able to sell fast (as short as 7 days) and sell as-is meaning no repairs.

 When facing foreclosure, an offer from a buyer that covers the mortgage and provides you with some cash, is a great deal.

-Key Takeaways: Can You Sell a House in Foreclosure in Massachusetts?
+Key Takeaways: Can You Sell a House in Foreclosure Massachusetts?

-There is no rule that prevents you from selling your house in foreclosure in Massachusetts; however, the process is more complex compared to selling a typical property since there is a short deadline.
+There is no rule that prevents you from selling your house in foreclosure; however, the process is more complex compared to selling a typical Massachusetts property since there is a short deadline.